Advanced BioImaging Facility Microscopy Specialist, McGill University, Montreal, Canada

 International applicants are eligible if they are within 3-years of their PhD degree completion or have Canadian permanent resident status.
 MSc applicants must be Canadian citizens or permanent residents.

 How to Apply:

-Candidates should send a cover letter indicating their scientific expertise and career goals, their curriculum vitae, and the names and contact information of three references to:
+Candidates should send a cover letter indicating their scientific expertise and career goals and their curriculum vitae to:

 Director, Advanced BioImaging Facility (ABIF) Associate Professor, Physiology McGill University firstname.lastname@example.org